0

 How to get here: It's a 15-minute walk from Dorking or Box Hill stations.

-As one of the UK's largest vineyards Denbies has an impressive tour operation with three restaurants and a hotel on-site in addition to an alfresco dining option, The Hatch on the Lawn.
-Book a tour in a group and you'll get options like the 'Secret Vineyard Tour' which takes you to places in the estate normally off limits to other visitors.
+As one of the UK's largest vineyards Denbies has an impressive tour operation with four dining options (including an alfresco experience) and a hotel on-site.
+Book a tour in a group and you'll get options like the 'Secret Vineyard Trail' which takes you to places in the estate normally off limits to other visitors.
 There's also a fun vineyard train tour you can take.

 Staying over: The Denbies Vineyard Hotel has 17 rooms and its own restaurant and bar.